Why Working Mothers Must Not Neglect Their Nutritional Requirements

 A diet high in carbohydrates and fats, combined with low protein intake, leads to increased risk of weight gain, obesity, diabetes, dyslipidaemia (irregular lipid profile) and cardiovascular diseases.
 These ailments affect the mother’s health and make it difficult for her to actively participate in the upbringing of her child.
 Low protein intake during pregnancy can cause faltered intra-uterine growth of the child.

-Anaemia: A very high percentage of Indian women, suffer from iron deficiency and anaemia which results in fatigue, shortness of breath, dizziness, etc. Anaemia also reduces concentration and leads to poor performance at work
+Anaemia: A very high percentage of Indian women suffer from iron deficiency and anaemia which results in fatigue, shortness of breath, dizziness, etc. Anaemia also reduces concentration and leads to poor performance at work

-Calcium and vitamin D deficiency: Lack of exposure to sunlight (essential for synthesis of vitamin D) and inadequate intake of calcium-rich foods leads to calcium and vitamin D deficiency.
+Calcium and vitamin D deficiency: Lack of exposure to sunlight (essential for the synthesis of vitamin D) and inadequate intake of calcium-rich foods leads to calcium and vitamin D deficiency.
 Chronic deficiency of vitamin D and calcium can cause bone ache, muscular atrophy and osteoporosis in old age.
 Low calcium intake during lactation drains calcium out from the bones (to maintain quality of breastmilk) and further increases the risk for osteoporosis.

 B complex deficiency: A diet lacking in essential B complex vitamins affects not just your metabolism but also your work owing to lethargy.
 Low intake of folic acid during the first trimester can cause neural tube defects in babies.